kempniu/metadata.movies.filmwebplus/README.md

 Synopsis
 ========

-This is a metadata add-on for [XBMC](http://www.xbmc.org/) which scrapes movie information from [Filmweb.pl](http://www.filmweb.pl/) (a Polish movie database) and fills the missing data using [IMDB](http://www.imdb.com/).
+This is a metadata add-on for [XBMC/Kodi](http://kodi.tv/) which scrapes movie information from [Filmweb.pl](http://www.filmweb.pl/) (a Polish movie database) and fills the missing data using [IMDB](http://www.imdb.com/).
 It also downloads fanarts from [TheMovieDB](http://www.themoviedb.org/).

 Background
 ==========

-Filmweb's website structure gets updated every once in a while and at a point I got tired of waiting for a new release of [smuto's Filmweb add-on](http://wiki.xbmc.org/index.php?title=Add-on:Filmweb) included in the official XBMC add-on repository.
+Filmweb's website structure gets updated every once in a while and at a point I got tired of waiting for a new release of [smuto's Filmweb add-on](http://kodi.wiki/view/Add-on:Filmweb) included in the official Kodi add-on repository.
 I decided to write a new add-on from scratch with two main objectives on my mind: extensive commenting and adhering to the KISS principle (wishful thinking...).

-I dubbed the project *Filmweb+* to avoid confusion with smuto's add-on and allow the two to happily coexist in a single XBMC installation.
+I dubbed the project *Filmweb+* to avoid confusion with smuto's add-on and allow the two to happily coexist in a single Kodi installation.

 Installation
 ============